 Characteristics of the Kuroiler

 - Good at laying eggs.
-Can give a total of 150 eggs per year.
+It can give a total of 150 eggs per year.

 - Disease resistant.